The Subtle Ways Amazon Is Discouraging People From Ordering So Much Stuff

 Slate is making its coronavirus coverage free for all readers.
 Subscribe to support our journalism.
 Start your free trial.

-Since its founding, Amazon executives have espoused a vision of building “Earth’s most costumer-centric company.”
+Since its founding, Amazon executives have espoused a vision of building “Earth’s most customer-centric company.”
 Right now, though, they’d prefer those customers to stop hitting the order button quite so much.

 As the Wall Street Journal recently reported, Amazon in March began quietly doing away with the “customers who bought this item also bought” widgets that recommend additional products to users based on what’s in other people’s carts.
 The company is also backpedaling on its one-day shipping guarantee for Prime members in Europe, setting the default instead to two days for in-stock orders.